xunil75/PyPlex/README.md

 `"PyPlex": FileSystemLoader(join(PROJECT_DIR, "templates", "PyPlex")),`

-Delete the file webinterface.pyc located in the same path. '/usr/share/pyload/module/web' (in my case it's /home/user/.pyload/module/web)
+Delete the file webinterface.pyc located in the same path.

-Copy all of the files from this repro from `template` folder to `/usr/share/pyload/module/web/templates` Copy all of the files from this repro from `media` folder to `/usr/share/pyload/module/web/media`
+Copy all of the files from this repro from `template` folder to `/usr/share/pyload/module/web/templates`

+Copy the files from this repro from `media` folder to `/usr/share/pyload/module/web/media`

 Restart your pyload Server